Cliv-create/RA-BCS/README.md

 # RA-BCS

 This is RA-BCS (Remote Api-Based Control Server).

 A "student project" aimed at using API's, listening to incoming messages and launch utilities.
 "Utilities" in this case - YT-DLP.
 You can find this project at: https://github.com/yt-dlp/yt-dlp

 ## About

+Objective:
-Objective: Launch YT-DLP at specified path with predefined options and URL that was provided throught API messages. - :white_check_mark:
+- [x] Launch YT-DLP at specified path with predefined options and URL that was provided throught API messages.
+Additional objectives:
-Additional objectives: List files from specified folder, and move them to another folder - :white_check_mark:
+- [x] List files from specified folder, and move them to another folder.

 ## Building